 Let’s start with the basics.

-Skincare Ingredients to Avoid for Better Hormone Health
+Skincare Ingredients to Avoid When TTC or Pregnant

-Here is what you need to avoid FOR SURE if you are trying to balance your hormones, conceive, or if you’re pregnant, when shopping for skincare:
+Here is what skincare ingredients you need to avoid FOR SURE if you are trying to conceive, balance your hormones, or if you’re pregnant.

 Retinoids are a type of vitamin A derivative that are commonly used in skincare products to treat acne and wrinkles.
 However, high doses of retinoids can be toxic to developing fetuses and have been linked to birth defects, miscarriages, and developmental disabilities.
 If you’re trying to conceive, I’d avoid them in case you end up pregnant!
 If you aren’t trying to conceive or pregnant, there are ways to use retinoids safely, including using them only at night and not in the sunshine.